 - Availability of the website to users on a 24×7 window without any disruption.

 How does eCommerce Testing Work?

-Below are the steps shows how does it work:
+Below are the steps that shows how does it work:

 Web site development/implementation’s success depends on the depth of the testing carried out before it is deployed online.